LET’S SAVE THE CATS!

 FOR CATS IN NEED OF SANCTUARY

-If you have a cat or kittens in a truly desperate or emergency situation and wish for help or for it to go to Cat Beach, please contact us first to discuss — we may have suggestions and information (call /msg /whatsapp /FB msg – 6 017 575 3419).
+If you have a cat or kittens in a truly desperate life-or-death emergency situation and wish for help or for it to go to Cat Beach, please contact us first to discuss — we may have suggestions and information (call /msg /whatsapp /FB msg -+6 017 575 3419

 Please do not show up without warning or “dump” cats at Cat Beach without receiving permission.

-Once you have received permission to bring the cat, volunteers at Cat Beach will need to prepare a cage lined with newspaper, prep clean bowls for food and water, and ensure someone is there to receive the cat and complete the paperwork.
+IF CAT BEACH ACCEPTS THE CAT: Once you have received permission to bring the cat, please let us know at least 1 hour before delivering to the Sanctuary.
+Volunteers at Cat Beach will need to prepare a cage lined with newspaper, prep clean bowls for food and water, and ensure someone is there to receive the cat and complete the paperwork.

 You will also be asked to sign the Surrender Form (link here).
 Please do share as much information about the cat as you can.